LaunchCode-Education-Archived/csharp-web-development/src/chapters/exceptions/introduction.rst

 When to Use Exceptions
 ----------------------

-Anytime in your development process that you encounter a situation where there is some level of chance involved, like a variable dependent on user input or a connection to another service, it is wise to manage that chance with an exception.
+It is wise to use an exception if you find that there is some level of chance involved in your program.
+This could be a situation where a variable is dependent on user input or a connection to another service.

 You may want to address the uncertainties in a different fashion.
-With our temperature app for example, rather than throwing an exception, we may instead add a conditional statement to inform the user not to attempt to set the Fahrenheit value to an unacceptable level.
+With our temperature app for example, rather than throwing an exception, we can add a conditional statement to tell the user not to set the Fahrenheit
+value to an unacceptable level.
 This is perfectly acceptable if the app in production allows for such a message.
-As you'll see on the next page, C#'s exception handling tools work very similarly to conditional statements like this.
+As you will see on the next page, exception handling works very similarly to conditional statements like this.

-In your development career, you will encounter plenty of scenarios where user-directed error messages simply won't be appropriate.
-For example, what if the value being set doesn't come directly from a user but from a different method in the program?
-In a situation like this, where the anomaly is not necessarily visible to the user, throwing an exception lets us convey the issue to fellow programmers who are using our codebase.
+There are many places where user-directed error messages simply won't be appropriate.
+For example, what if the value being set doesn't come from a user but from a different method in the program?
+In a situation like this, where the anomaly is not visible to the user, an exception conveys the issue to fellow programmers who are using our codebase.

 Or another hypothetical.
 What if managing the variety of errors that may arise is outside the scope of the project?
 In these